mdn/content/files/en-us/glossary/base64/index.md

 ## The "Unicode Problem"

-Since [`DOMString`](/en-US/docs/Web/API/DOMString)s are 16-bit-encoded strings, in most browsers calling `window.btoa` on a Unicode string will cause a `Character Out Of Range` exception if a character exceeds the range of a 8-bit ASCII-encoded character.
+Since JavaScript strings are 16-bit-encoded strings, in most browsers calling `window.btoa` on a Unicode string will cause a `Character Out Of Range` exception if a character exceeds the range of a 8-bit ASCII-encoded character.
 There are two possible methods to solve this problem:

 - the first one is to escape the whole string and then encode it;
-- the second one is to convert the UTF-16 [`DOMString`](/en-US/docs/Web/API/DOMString) to an UTF-8 array of characters and then encode it.
+- the second one is to convert the UTF-16 string to an UTF-8 array of characters and then encode it.

 Here are the two possible methods.